YuukiToriyama/japanese-address-parser/wasm/README.md

 ## How it works

-The input string is basically read in order from the beginning.
+The input string is basically read in order from the beginning to the end.
-Once the name of prefecture has been scanned, the names of city will be scanned, then the names of town and so on.
+Once the name of prefecture has been scanned, the names of city will be scanned, then the names of town, and so on.
 We don't have the list of city names or town names in this library, but fetch them via the internet each time.
 Version 0.1 use [Geolonia住所データ](https://github.com/geolonia/japanese-addresses)
 authored by [Geolonia Inc](https://www.geolonia.com/company/).